Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Well, that settled it.
 Leemu shrugged, and followed his friend out of the room.
 But he glanced back at the painting he’d just made one last time, and felt a real glow in his chest, one he’d rarely felt even *before* the Droud.

-However it went… Today was a good day.
+However it went...
+Today was a good day.

 ___